 This is my blog post with the most images.
 By far the most images!
 They are taken all over the world.
 In hot and humid places, in the desert, in the rain, on the beach.
 Pictures taken in strong daylight or during night or inside.

 There is nothing that holds those pictures together beside the fact that they were all taken with either the Fuji X Pro-1 or with the Fuji X Pro-2.
 Of course most of them are travel pictures but that’s because I traveled a lot in the past five years.
-But there is nothing you can’t do with a Fuji camera today.
+But my point is that there is nothing you can’t do with a Fuji camera today.

 With the latest generation Fuji cameras have become truly universal.
 Gone are the compromises of the first generation that made it hard to recommend Fuji cameras to a friend.
 I used to shoot the Fuji X cameras on my business trips because I wanted something light and compact but I was still shooting with a Canon full frame DSLR with big and heavy f2.8 zooms on my big vacations.